rdkcentral/meta-bolt-distro/meta-bolt-app-examples/README.md

-Use `--install` option in the `bolt make` command to store the output packages in local store
+Use `--install` option in the `bolt make` command to store the output packages in local store.

 ```
 bolt make wayland-egl-test --install